Search our list of sponsoring agencies to see if one is located near you.

 The e-Commerce system should be available every day except during daily scheduled maintenance which occurs from 3:45AM (CST) until 8:00AM (CST).
 Questions can be directed to the Bursar's Office staff by e-mailing email@example.com or by calling (504) 865-2388.

-View grades, transcripts, and account summaries, find out your Loyola email address, and change mailing and e-mail addresses using the online Loyola Online Records Access (LORA) service.
-To log in, go to LORA, click on “Login to Student Services (LORA),” then follow the directions that appear on the screen.
+View grades, transcripts, and account summaries, find out your Loyola email address, and change mailing and e-mail addresses using the online Loyola Online Records Access (LORA) Self-Service.
+Log in to the Single Sign On, and click on the LORA Self-Service app.

-Go to the Monroe Library’s Distance Learning page or to the LIM Guide to Written Theological Reflection on the LIM documents page.
+Go to the Monroe Library’s Distance Learning page or to the LIM Guide to Written Theological Reflection Found in every LIMEX Course in Canvas.
 Also helpful is the Off-campus Electronic Product Troubleshooting page which explains how to access electronic resources from off-campus with your Gmail user name and PIN.
 Get answers to questions about Canvas and eSubmission of assignments here.